pUrGe12/MLBxG-extension/README.md

 - [ ] Creating a exit-velocity finder using bat-tracking
 - [ ] An old video uploader and hence generating statcast for that (add this in options itself)

+- [x] Update logic of speed calculation to fill in missing frames with averages (espectially closely missing ones)
+- [ ] Update logic to handle different camera angles.

+- [ ] Ensure proper readmes for all!

 Developing an extension that can read your screen and give you live data updates and tips on your favourite baseball games!
 (With permission)

 > [!IMPORTANT]